MuaazAnsari/MPLUM-Multi_objective_prompt_learning_for_English_and_Urdu_Summarization/README.md

 2. **API Keys & Tokens**:
     - Add your Hugging Face token.
     - Add any other required API keys (e.g., for model access).
-3. **Initial Prompt**: Customize the initial prompt in the code as per your requirements.
+3. **Initial Prompt**: The initial prompt needs to be taken by the user itself based on the scenario(Good to good, worst to good etc) they want.
+For multi good, the user has to generate different paraphrases equivalent to the population size and add them at required place.
 4. **Parameter Configuration**: Change the following parameters in the code:
     - Population size
     - Number of instances to be taken